 What do you like about being a writer?

-I love the process of imagining a scene, letting it come to me.
-I enjoy immersing myself in what my characters are feeling and then depicting the dialog and actions as they emerge naturally in my mind's eye.
-If I have set the scene and the characters well, I find the dialog flows out of me almost automatically.
+The process of losing myself in a different time, place and character.
+I enjoy feeling what my characters are feeling and responding with dialog and actions as they naturally would.
+If I have set the scene and the characters well, I find the dialog flows out of me very naturally.
 It is that sense I have heard other artists describe of not feeling as though they are actually doing the writing (or playing music or maybe painting).
-It is more a sense of recording what is happening to them, of the words flowing through them from an unknown source.
+It is more a sense of it happening to you, of the words flowing through you from an unknown source.
 And you just let it happen.
 I love that experience.